The Mathews County Visitor & Information Center,

 at retail outlets and businesses throughout Mathews.

 Call 725-4BAY or email

-The day is a big event for Mathews- bring your friends and family to celebrate an old fashioned Mathews Christmas ~ this year's theme is 'Making Christmas Memories'.
-Parade Route: Thomas Hunter Middle School to Bank of America.
-Contact Mrs. Ann Miller if you have questions.
+This day is a huge event for Mathews - Bring your friends and family to celebrate an old fashioned Mathews Christmas ~ this year our theme is a 'Coastal Christmas Celebration'.

 To Enter the Parade: